Dekalb, IL

 Frequently Asked Questions

-What is the crime rate in DeKalb?
+What is the crime rate in DeKalb, and how does it break down by type?